Uncertainty Quantification for Recursive Estimation in Adaptive Safety-Critical Control: Recursive-Batch Least Squares Regression

 \section{Recursive-Batch Least Squares Regression}

-In this section, we present a hybrid approach that combines aspects of batch and recursive least squares techniques for regression in the context of estimating the parameters $\theta\in\R^p$ of the regression model from \eqref{eq:LRE}.
-To develop such an approach we first introduce the idea of a \emph{history stack}. \begin{definition} A collection of tuples $\mathcal{H}(t) = \{(y_j(t),\Phi_j(t))\}_{j=1}^M$, where $y_j(\cdot)$, $\Phi_j(\cdot)$ are piecewise continuous, is said to be a \emph{history stack} for \eqref{eq:LRE} if $y_j(t) = \Phi_j(t)\theta$ for all $t\geq0$ and all $j\in\{1,\dots,M\}$. \end{definition} The notation $y_j(t)$ denotes the value of the target $y$ present in the $j$th slot of the history stack at time $t$, which may have been recorded as some previous instance $t_k\leq t$.
-That is, $y_j(t) = y(t_k)$ for some $t_k\leq t$.
-The history stack may be initially empty, in which case we initialize all values to zero, or may be populated with data obtained from a previous experiment.
-The main idea behind our approach is to recursively estimate the parameters based upon the data present in $\mathcal{H}$, which is updated over time as more data is observed.
-As illustrated in this section, such an approach allows for efficiently estimating the parameters online while providing relatively mild conditions for parameter convergence.
-Our main objective is to compute an estimate of the parameters $\hat{\theta}$ that minimizes the following cost
+In this section, we present a hybrid approach that combines aspects of batch and recursive least squares techniques for regression in the context of estimating the parameters $\btheta\in\R^p$ of the regression model from \eqref{eq:LRE} based on ideas from concurrent learning adaptive control \cite{Chowdhary,DixonIJACSP19,Cohen}.
+Central to such approaches is the concept of a \emph{history stack}. \begin{definition} A collection $\mathcal{H}(t) = \{(y(t_j),\bphi(t_j)\}_{j=1}^M$, where $y$ and $\bphi$ are as in \eqref{eq:LRE} and $t_j\in\R_{\geq0}$, is said to be a \emph{history stack} for \eqref{eq:LRE}. \end{definition} One may think of a history stack $\mathcal{H}$ simply as a dataset of $M\in\mathbb{N}$ target and feature values $(y(t_j),\bphi(t_j))\in\R\times\R^p$ sampled from \eqref{eq:LRE} at various point in time $t_j\in\R_{\geq0}$.
+Note that the stack itself may vary with time as data is added or removed.
+Thus, $\mathcal{H}(t)$ returns the data present in the stack at time $t$, which need not be the same as the data present in the stack at time $t'$ in the sense that we may have $\mathcal{H}(t)\neq\mathcal{H}(t')$ for $t\neq t'$.
+Algorithms for populating $\mathcal{H}$ with data are outlined in \cite{ChowdharyACC11}.
+As originally shown in \cite{Chowdhary}, constructing a parameter update law using the data present in $\mathcal{H}$, rather than only the data generated by \eqref{eq:LRE} at each time, allows for relaxing the classical persistence of excitation (PE) condition often required for parameter convergence.
+To introduce these relaxed conditions, we concatenate the data in $\mathcal{H}$ as:

-parameterized by $t\in\R_{\geq0}$, where $\bar{\theta}_0\in\R^p$ and $\Sigma_0\in\R^{p\times p}$ is a positive definite matrix.
-The first term in \eqref{eq:LS-cost} attempts to minimize the total prediction error incurred up to time $t$, whereas the second accounts for prior knowledge of the parameters.
-For example, $\bar{\theta}_0$ and $\Sigma_0$ may represent the mean and covariance of a Gaussian prior placed on $\theta$ -- such an idea will be made formal in proceeding sections.
-By taking the gradient of \eqref{eq:LS-cost} and setting it equal to zero, one can show that the estimate $\hat{\theta}(t)$ minimizing \eqref{eq:LS-cost} is given by

-The form\footnote{One may note the similarities between \eqref{eq:LS-solution} and the equations for the posterior parameter distribution obtained using BLR \cite[Theorem 9.1]{Deisenroth}.} of \eqref{eq:LS-solution} is somewhat inconvenient from an implementation standpoint as it requires computing various integrals and inverting a matrix for each $t$.
-The following lemma demonstrates that \eqref{eq:LS-solution} can be efficiently computed by propagating forward a pair of differential equations. \begin{lemma} The expressions for $\hat{\theta}$ and $\Gamma$ from \eqref{eq:LS-theta} and \eqref{eq:LS-gamma}, respectively, are the solutions to the initial value problems